 As I already own the Taranis Q X7 transmitter, I opted for the KK ET125 with FrSky XM radio receiver.
 You can also opt for FM800 and FlySky receivers.
-Note: radio receiver comes separately and you need to solder it by your self.
+Note: radio receiver comes separately and you need to solder it by yourself.

 Instead of a useless cardboard box, the ET125 comes in a nice carrying case.
 Well done LDARC!

-Besides the aircraft, I found inside the case the following: flight battery, 2 sets of spare propellers, blade removing tool, 2 x rubber band, firmware USB cable and instruction guide (Chinese and English).
+Besides the aircraft, I found inside the case the following: flight battery, 2 sets of spare propellers, blade removing tool, 2 x rubber band, firmware USB cable, and instruction guide (Chinese and English).

 Design and build quality

 From the first look, the similarities are obvious.
 Like the Tiny 7 is a copy of the Tiny Whoop, the ET Series reproduces the design of the much expensive Blade Torrent 110.
-It adopts similar black frame with large propeller protectors and white protective canopy.
+It adopts a similar black frame with large propeller protectors and a white protective canopy.
 In order to give an extra spice for the base design, the 7500 KV brushless motors are blue.